 - Trash bags

-You’ll also need the right cleaning solutions.
-These include:
+You’ll also need the right cleaning solutions:

 - Disinfectant wipes